AndiKleini/KnowYourCustomer/README.md

 For the first iteration the simple formula $P = P + 2M$ calculating the value of the promotion points should do the trick. $P$ is the variable of the loyalty points and $M$ is the overall amount the customer spent within the last 30 days.

-Development, business and quality assuarance are discussing the feature and as am outcome following scenario is created:
+Development, business and quality assuarance (the three amigos) are discussing the feature and as am outcome following scenario is created:

 **Scenario:**
 Layoality Profile points are evaluating to 5 + X * 2 when registration happended longer than 365 days and purchases in the hight of X were made within the last 30 days
- > Given the customer signed up <DaysPassedSinceSignUp> days ago
+ >> Given the customer signed up <DaysPassedSinceSignUp> days ago
- > And the customer spent more than <MoneySpent> between <FromDaysAgo> and <ToDaysAgo> days ago
+ >> And the customer spent more than <MoneySpent> between <FromDaysAgo> and <ToDaysAgo> days ago
- > When the loyalty profile is evaluated
+ >> When the loyalty profile is evaluated
- > Then the value for the loyalty points is <ExpectedLoyaltyPoints>
+ >> Then the value for the loyalty points is <ExpectedLoyaltyPoints>
 Examples:
 | DaysPassedSinceSignUp | MoneySpent | FromDaysAgo | ToDaysAgo | ExpectedLoyaltyPoints |
 | 500                   | 5000       | 30          | 0         | 105                   |